 Over the course of a decade or longer you can see a significant change for the better in your 401k and other retirement account balances if you’re willing to make small changes that result in more money toward retirement savings.

-A Word About Debt and Retirement
+Debt and Retirement

 It’s pretty common these days for people to carry some sort of consumer debt such as a credit card balance, car loan, student loan or personal loan – or a combination of all of the above.

 It’s also common for many people to carry a mortgage loan.

 In fact, this 2016 survey by Value Penguin shows that the average person aged 65-69 has an average credit card debt balance of $6,876.

 This New York Times article from November of 2016 stated that homeowners over 65 had a median mortgage balance of $82,000.